-There are many variations of BPMS software, but one thing is common to all: they purport to accelerate the speed at which tasks are performed.
+There are many variations of BPM software, but one thing is common to all: they claim to accelerate the speed at which tasks are performed.
 In other words, they all help increase efficiency by bringing tasks together and having them managed on one platform.

 - Task automation — Often, workers get stressed and overworked because they are constantly performing repetitive tasks manually.
 A business process management system could successfully automate such processes.
 Nevertheless, it’s worth noting that automation doesn’t always have to be a black and white binary type of issue.
 Often, the correct BPM solution can be semi-automation of some tasks, giving room for just the right amount of necessary human intervention.